CalculustJL/CalculustCore.jl/README.md

 `AbstractPDEInterfacess.jl` contains separate abstract interaces for multidimensional domains, vector-calculus operators, and function spaces.
 It is general enough that anybody can plug in their discretizations (ie define an inner-product operator, and gradient operator) and start solving boundary value problems, or time-evolution problems.

+Once you plug in your discretizations, you can do a lot of cool things like apply any random deformations to the space.
+AbstractPDEInterfacess.jl translate all your vector calculus operators correctly.
+That means the same code could solve convection diffusion on a square as well as an annulus with no extra work and basically conserved accuracy.

-### AbstractDomain interface
+### `AbstractDomain` interface
+concrete types, Boundary tags
-- `deform`
+- `deform` - all the mapping stuff
 - `\otimes`

+concrete types
+- `IntervalDomain`
+- `BoxDomain`

-### AbstractSpace interface
+### `AbstractSpace` interface
+define these methods (grad, mass, common functions)
 - `deform`
 - `\otimes`
 - `transform`

-### AbstractDiscretization interface
+### `AbstractDiscretization` interface
 - `GalerkinProjection`
 - `Collocation`

+### Operator interface - `SciMLOperators.jl`

-### BoundaryValueProblem interface
+### `BoundaryValueProblem` interface

-Once you plug in your discretizations, you can do a lot of cool things like apply any random deformations to the space.
-AbstractPDEInterfacess.jl translate all your vector calculus operators correctly.
-That means the same code could solve convection diffusion on a square as well as an annulus with no extra work and basically conserved accuracy.

-Goals:
+Usually a rank-deficient systems

+## Roadmap
-- [ ] Abstract Domain interface
+- [ ] `AbstractDomain` interface
   - [ ] Move concrete types to a separate package
   - [X] Logically rectangular domains
   - [X] Deform domain